Board of Directors Bios

 Board Chair/VCS West Parent Representative

-Danielle Tomwing is currently a manager of IT Operations with 15 years of experience in software development and application support.
-She completed her degree in Computer Science and Management Studies and her love of travelling led her to the opportunity to travel the world on the Queen Elizabeth II Ocean Liner for almost 4 years where she had the opportunity to work with 50 nationalities on board.
-She has two daughters who attend Vanguard Classical School West.
+Danielle Tomwing is currently a director at a national healthcare company with over 15 years of experience in IT Operations and leadership.
+Originally from Trinidad and Tobago, she completed her Bachelor of Science degree in Computer Science and Management Studies at the University of the West Indies.
+Her love of travelling led her to the opportunity to travel the world on the Queen Elizabeth II Ocean Liner for almost 4 years where she had the opportunity to work with 50 nationalities on board.
+She has two daughters who have been attending Vanguard Classical School West since kindergarten.
+She currently serves on the District Accountability Advisory Committee for APS.

 Dan Jorgensen, Ph.D.